mcguile/thesis/README.md

 To play a game from a saved log file:
 - From terminal, CD into `thesis/src`
 - `python3 log_replay.py -f [log_file]
-- Use `LEFT` and `RIGHT` arrow keys to go back and forward in time.
+- Use `LEFT` and `RIGHT` arrow keys to go back and forward in time
-- The terminal displays if a random move is being executed or an AI move
+- The terminal displays if a random move or an AI move is being executed